 Gambling Help services

-If you are struggling financially, you may be tempted to turn to gambling to recover.
-Please investigate the assistance that is available for you instead.
-The government has introduced measures to assist individuals, families or businesses affected by the Coronavirus.
+If you are struggling financially, don’t be tempted to gamble ‘to make money’.
+That you can make money from gambling is a myth.
+Investigate the assistance that is available for you from the Commonwealth government and from your local State government.
+Measures have been introduced to assist individuals, families or businesses affected by the Coronavirus.
 These measures are evolving rapidly and are available to many people and businesses who would not have qualified for financial assistance in the past.
-Learn more at Centrelink.

 Money and debt management